 News flash!
-I am not camping person.
+I am not a camping person.
 I love being outdoors, I love adventure activities, and I absolutely cannot stand being in a room without a window connecting me to the sun.
 However, if you throw me in a tent and tell me to shower in the river I may kill you in your sleep.
-So when the opportunity to “glamp” in at BigBerry I was ecstatic.
+So, when the opportunity to “glamp” in at BigBerry I was ecstatic.

 You mean to tell me I can be one with nature while still having access to a hot shower, comfy bed, AND WiFi?
 Sign me up!
 Springtime finally rolled around and The World Pursuit made our way back to Slovenia to spend time at BigBerry, a lifestyle camp whose slogan is “Luxury of Freedom.”
 Who doesn’t like the sound of that?

 So what is Glamping?

 It’s the first 4 letters of “Glamorous,” and the last 4 letters of “Camping,” or “Glamorous Camping,” for all the blondes out there (I can say that because I am blonde).
 Glamping has taken the tourism industry by storm as a growing number of outdoor enthusiasts want a little more comfort and luxury on their vacations.

 Glamping provides vacationers the chance to experience the great parts of camping (think hiking, solitude, and listening to the bird’s chirp) without all the hassles (think pitching a tent, bugs, collecting firewood, cooking over a fire, and squatting in the bushes to go number two).

 BigBerry is a brand new lifestyle camp situated on the Slovenian side of the Kolpa River in the Bela Krajina region.
 The Kolpa River has long been the border between Croatia and Slovenia in the southeastern region.